Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 There are several modifications you can make to this pose, as it can also be done seated for multiple other variations.
 The standing side-bend is a beginner friendly pose and an easy one to get started with.

-1. First start by standing, feet shoulder-width apart.
+1. Firstly, stand-up straight, feet shoulder-width apart.

-2. Hands at your sides, toes should be pointing forward
+2. Hands at your sides, toes should be pointing forward.

 3. Now, exhale and bring your arms up overhead until you are able to interlock your fingers.
 Engage your core.